tsers-js/core/README.md

 ### `demux`

-De-muxing (or de-multiplexing) is the reverse operation for muxing: it takes an observable of muxed signals, extracts the given signals by their keys and returns also the rest of the signals that were not multiplexed
+De-muxing (or de-multiplexing) is the reverse operation for muxing: it takes an observable of the muxed signals, extracts the given signal types by their keys and returns also the rest of the signals that were not multiplexed
 ```
 demux :: (muxedSignal$, ...keys) => [{signalKey: signal$}, otherMuxed$]
 ```

-Usually you want to use this when you call child application inside other application and want to post-process its specific output signals (e.g. DOM):
+Usually you want to use this when you call child component from the parent component and want to post-process child's specific output signals (e.g. DOM) in the parent component:
 ```js
 const childOut$ = Counter({...signals, model$: childModel$})
 const [{DOM: childDOM$}, rest$] = demux(childOut$, "DOM")